• Skip to main content

 If you are charged with a DUI, contact our Connecticut DUI attorneys at The Sills Law Firm to discuss your legal options.
 Our firm is not afraid to challenge police reports or witness testimonies on your behalf.

 The Sills Law Firm defends Connecticut criminal cases statewide and maintains offices in Hartford and Waterbury.
-In addition to Hartford and Waterbury, the Firm regularly appears in the following courts: Danbury, Derby, Meriden, Middletown, Manchester, Enfield, New Britain, Torrington, Rockville, Milford, and New Haven.
+In addition to Hartford and Waterbury, the Firm regularly appears in the following courts: Stamford, Danbury, Derby, Meriden, Middletown, Manchester, Enfield, New Britain, Torrington, Rockville, Milford, Bridgeport, and New Haven.

 Contact us at (866) 971-8410 or fill out our online form to schedule a FREE consultation.